BrandonThey/nology-project3-reactAPI/README.md

 Clone the forked repository
 Run the project using NPM, using npm start
 Explore around
-Alternatively, this project will be hosted on github pages

 # Getting Started with Create React App